MrRobinOfficial/Guide-UnrealEngine/README.md

 > Try to **USE** delegates where ticking is not necessary.
 This help save on performance on tick

 > [!CAUTION]
-> If you don't remove the binding afterward, when the `UObject` gets destroyed.
+> If you bind a delegate with raw binding, and don't remove the binding afterward, when the `UObject` gets destroyed.
 This will cause a memory leak.
 Since, the binding is still alive, even though the `UObject` not be alive.
+Therefore, is recommended to bind directly the `UObject` or `UFunction`.

 | Type                                         | Binds C++ Function | Binds `UFUNCTION` |
 | -------------------------------------------- | ------------------ | ----------------- |